 2 cups baby kale, chopped

 sprinkle of black pepper and kosher salt

 Place greens in medium size bowl, and top with pecans and cherries.
-In a small container, mix together the orange juice, maple syrup, hot sauce, and salt and pepper.
+In a small container, mix together the orange juice, date (or maple) syrup, hot sauce, and salt and pepper.
 Drizzle over salad and serve immediately.